ldhandley/teach-me-website/README.md

 **Teacher**: What's the mission of the blog?

 > **Student**: To have a place where people can learn about me and read about my story.
 I want a blog to help build a personal brand.

+**Teacher**: How many pages will you have, and what will their names be?